awslabs/graphstorm/docs/source/scale/sagemaker.rst

        --log-level INFO \
        --partition-algorithm ${ALGORITHM}

-Running the above will take take the dataset in chunked format from ``${DATASET_S3_PATH}`` as input and create a DistDGL graph with ``${NUM_PARTITIONS}`` under the output path, ``${OUTPUT_PATH}``.
+Running the above will take the dataset in chunked format from ``${DATASET_S3_PATH}`` as input and create a DistDGL graph with ``${NUM_PARTITIONS}`` under the output path, ``${OUTPUT_PATH}``.
 Currently we only support ``random`` as the partitioning algorithm.